Knoppers (sweet brand)

 Knoppers is a brand of wafer candy bar layered with hazelnut and milk crème, produced by August Storck, first launched in West Germany in 1983.
-It has since been made available in over 50 countries, mainly in Europe but also Vietnam, Russia and more recently, the United Kingdom, Australia, New Zealand, and the United States.
+It has since been sold in over 50 countries, mainly in Europe but also in Vietnam, Russia, Australia, New Zealand and the United States.
 A bar weighs 25 g and typically has a light-blue-and-white wrapper.
 Knoppers are manufactured at Storck production sites in Germany.

 Composition

 One Knoppers candy bar consists of five layers: a wafer, hazelnut crème, another wafer, milk crème, and a chocolate-covered wafer.

 The ingredients are: sugar, vegetable oil, wheat flour 12%, skimmed milk powder 11,5 %, hazelnuts 9%, whole wheat flour 6%, cocoa, clarified butter 2,6 %, whey powder, wheat starch, emulsifier: soya lecithin, cream powder 0,3 %, salt, aroma, caramel.
 Soda ash is used as leavening.

 According to the ingredient list, Knoppers may also contain [the allergens] almonds, peanuts as well as other nuts and eggs.

 The overall percentage of milk contained in the wafer sandwich is 10% (milk crème filling 30.4%, nougat crème filling 29.4%).

 The nutritional value per 100 grams of Knoppers (four wafers) adds up to: